'Covered in blood': Sickening crash into crowd rocks Comm Games

 Medical staff rushed to the area and were seen treating Walls and spectators in the crowd.

-Walls, who won omnium gold in Tokyo last year, was taken to hospital but was alert and talking, while Isle of Man rider Matt Bostock was taken away on a stretcher.
+Walls, who won omnium gold in Tokyo last year, was taken to hospital but was alert and talking, while Isle of Man rider Matt Bostock was taken away on a stretcher and Canadian rider Derek Gee also needed attention.

-It was reported one spectator was taken away in a wheelchair, covered in blood.
+It was reported one spectator was covered in blood as a result of the incident.

 Inside The Games reporter Michael Houston wrote on Twitter there were "lots of distraught people".